-CAPTURE MEMORY refers to all of the piston registrations on all available Memories, plus all positional secondary Crescendo "B" settings and the secondary Tutti "B" settings.
+CAPTURE MEMORY refers to all of the piston registrations on all available memories, plus all positional secondary Crescendo "B" settings and the secondary Tutti "B" settings.
 With this operation, the organist can copy and save all of this stored information to a digital MIDI sequencer.
-Advance to the 'CAPTURE MEMORY SAVE' window function.
+Advance to the 'CAPTURE MEMORY SAVE' window function (see Section A-2).